Frequently asked questions

 What if I don’t get on with my flatmates?

-Sometimes it can take a little time to get used to living with new people.
-Our on-site accommodation team and our warden are always here to help and can discuss any issues with you.
+It can take a little time to get used to living with new people and we would ask that you give your new accommodation a reasonable trial of at least four weeks.
+If you wish to discuss your options for potentially moving to alternative accommodation, please let us know.
+Our on-site accommodation team are always here to help and can discuss any issues with you.
 Remember, we also have a really supportive Student Services team on campus.

 Do I have to clear out my room during recess breaks?